dasarpai/old.dasarpai.github.io/_wiablog/2021-01-03-About-Food-And-Nourishment.md

 ![About Food And Nourishment](/assets/images/wiapost/5143-About-Food-And-Nourishment.jpg)

-## About Food And Nourishment
+# About Food And Nourishment

-Namaste,

 We have three living bodies embedded together
 But superficially it looks one.
 When it comes to nourishing, it is our responsibility to nourish all three.